The Religious Foundation of Ancient Egyptian Festivals

 4. The Festival of the Dead (Wag Festival):

-This festival is dedicated to the death of Osiris and the honoring of the spirits of the departed as they go through the afterlife on their journey.
-This celebration was held in conjunction with the Wepet-Renpet, although the date of the event shifted according to the lunar calendar.
-As with Wepet-Renpet, it is one of the oldest holidays celebrated by the Egyptians and occurs for the first time during the Old Kingdom.
+This festival dedicates itself to Osiris’ death and honors the spirits of the departed as they journey through the afterlife.
+This celebration occurred in conjunction with the Wepet-Renpet, although its date shifted according to the lunar calendar.
+As with Wepet-Renpet, it is one of the oldest holidays Egyptians celebrated and first appeared during the Old Kingdom.

 During this event, people would construct little paper boats and place them on graves in the direction of the west to signify Osiris’ death, and they would also float shrines made of paper on the waters of the Nile for the same reason.
 The celebrations of the Wag Festival were conducted under the guidance of a priest.
 Specifically, a priest from the temple dedicated to Osiris or Anubis would take charge of the event, leading the rituals and ceremonies associated with this ancient festivity.